ITRS-Group/cordial/tools/geneos/USAGE.md

 You can control instances using the three commands `geneos start`, `geneos stop` and `geneos restart`.
 Each command does what the name suggests.

-> ⚠ It is important to recall that if you do not specify a `TYPE` or instance `NAMEs` then commands will operate on all matching instances.
+> ⚠ It's important to realise that if you don't specify a `TYPE` or instance `NAMEs` then commands will operate on all matching instances.
 This is especially important with these three commands and you can, unintentionally, affect instances that you didn't intend to change.

 While there are a variety of options to these commands, all visible with the `--help`/`-h` flag, it is worth mentioning these: